Opening of Magnet Schools Common Questions

 All published press releases from M-DCPS are available on the Office of Communications News page.

-If You Elected for Full-Time Online Instruction:
+Full-Time Online Instruction:

 Q: Will my child lose their Magnet seat if I elect to have them attend a full-time online learning option in light of the COVID-19 pandemic?